 About Maritime Museum Barcelona

-The museum is located in Las Reales Atarazanes, the old royal shipyard where they repaired and built the grand ships of 16th century onwards.
-The gothic-style building has recently been renovated and is worth a look just for the architecture alone.
-The building contains many replica ships on display, some of which are full-sized.
+The Maritime Museum Barcelona is certainly a great place full of history and hidden treasures for all you land lubbers.
+The museum is in Las Reales Atarazanes; the old royal shipyard where they repaired and further built the grand ships of 16th century onwards.
+In addition, the gothic-style building has recently been renovated and is worth a look just for the architecture alone.
+The building contains many replica ships on display, for instance; and some of which are full-sized.

 Find your accommodation now!

 Moreover, the Maritime Museum gives an amazing insight into the maritime history of Barcelona and its port.
 In the same vein, a visit to the museum is best accompanied by a trip to see the Colon statue dedicated to Christopher Columbus followed by a walk along Port Vell.

 The Museu Marítim de Barcelona is a space where Catalan maritime culture further conglomerates in a participatory and close manner; through research, conservation and safeguarding of heritage.
 However, this Museum seeks to excel in heritage management, the creation of knowledge and education; with the mission of acting as a promoter of social and territorial progress in its environment.

 The museum exhibits are further in the categories of collections, temporary and virtual.
 For instance, they go from unique maritime art, boat replicas, collections and vintage photos from Barcelona; you can enjoy and immerse yourself in the maritime culture of Catalonia.

 Most importanly, one of the highlights of the whole museum is the full-sized replica of Juan de Austria’s Galley from the 16 century where you can walk onto the ship and view a short 3D film showing the harsh reality of life on board.
 Parked outside in the port you can also see the restored Santa Eulàlia vessel; which was built in 1919 and used as a merchant ship.